QuietEvolver/pierresbakery.solution-2023/README.md

-# _Shape Tracker_
+# _Pierre's Bakery_

 #### By _Vera Weikel_

-#### _A project built to create a Shape Tracker application_
+#### _A project built to create a Pierre's Bakery application_

 ## Technologies Used

 - _C#_
+- _TDD_

 ## Goal

-_This project objective is to further explore and practice API's_
+_This project objective is to further explore and practice Test Driven Develeopment using C#_

 ## Description

-A shape tracker application where a user should be able to type in an amount and be told triangle type.
+A storefront application where a user should be able to type in an amount and be told cost using test driven development.

 ## Setup/Installation Requirements